Bronoulli/spectre/docs/Tutorials/Tutorials.md

 - \subpage tutorial_events_and_triggers - How to specify code to run in an input file
 - \subpage tutorial_imex - How to add IMEX support to an evolution system
+- \subpage tutorial_coating_thermal_noise - How to use the elliptic solver to model coating thermal noise